Soakwell Cover Replacement

 Soakwell covers waiting to be removed.

-On request we can also manufacture grates to sit in the existing frame, however this is not recommended (particulary for commercial sites).
+Grates can be manufactured to sit in the existing frame, however this is not recommended (particularly for commercial sites).

-We have the equipment and experience to ensure that the repair process is as smooth as possible.
-We organise all aspects of the job including material supply, concrete cutting, disposal of spoil and the old covers and resurfacing.
+Proper equipment and experience ensures that the repair process is as smooth as possible.
+All aspects of the job including material supply, concrete cutting, disposal of spoil and the old covers and resurfacing can be coordinated.

 A line of newly installed soakwell covers